Master X Master: Pre-release

 GameZone was overall "impressed".
 IGN thought there was a lot of potential.

-The game was compared to Heroes of the Storm, Smite, Diablo, Van Helsing, and Torchlight.
+The game was compared to Heroes of the Storm, Smite, Diablo, The Incredible Adventures of Van Helsing, and Torchlight.
 IGN also commented on the crowd of MOBAs with which MXM would need to compete, noting that "standing out" would likely be challenging.
 Engadget suggested "it might be different enough from its contemporaries to pique your interest", while IGN thought the publisher's experience with world-building helped to differentiate the gameplay modes.

 GameZone praised the aesthetics, saying that the palette adds to the game's setting.
 He also praised the level design.
 IGN thought some of the characters were generic, but was impressed with the detail of the character design, and was expectant for future releases.

 IGN called the action "over the top" and said the gameplay was designed for action players.

 GameZone was surprised at the length of the time the player needed to wait before respawning.